AvrahamAsher/General/Print Stuido CONVERTED.md

 2.  **-yup** - Override Print Studio preference settings and read the imported model as if the y-axis is the up-vector.
 3.  **-zup** - Override Print Studio preference settings and read the imported model as if the z-axis is the up-vector.
 4.  **-units _[units]_** - Override Print Studio preference settings and read the imported model as if it is expressed in the specified units.
 The [units] is handled as a second parameter, valid values for are 'mm', 'cm' or 'in'.
-5.  **-tray _[tray ID]_ - **Load the specified tray ID from the Spark server.
+5.  **-tray _[tray ID]_ - **Load the specified tray ID from the Forge server.
 Note that the -yup, -zup, and -units options cannot be used with the -tray option.
-The [tray ID] is handled as a second parameter and must contain the Spark ID of a tray object.
+The [tray ID] is handled as a second parameter and must contain the Forge ID of a tray object.